terrylinooo/messenger/README.md

 $line = new \Messenger\LineNotify($accessToken);

 if ($line->send('say something!')) {
-    echo 'Message has been sent to your Line group.');
+    echo 'Message has been sent to your Line group.';
 } else {
     echo 'Failed to send message.' . "\n";
     echo $line->printResult();